wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

     - **Preservation of Properties**: The properties of the base-level function, such as continuity, differentiability, and linearity, are inherited by the higher-level function.
 This ensures that the composite function retains the fundamental characteristics of the base-level function.

 ### Extension in Composite Spaces
+##### [[#A Transformation as a Subset of Composite Functions ($1 1$, $m 1$)|Transformations]] Extend Composite Functions and Preserve Higher-Level Output Codomain
+Transformations take composite functions as their basis and enhance them, allowing these functions to operate in new and more complex contexts.

+Transformations extend composite functions by modifying the output type to a higher-level or more complex codomain.
+	This means that while the function's input domain may be extended to more complex inputs, the output codomain is preserved and potentially expanded.
+		When transformations extend composite functions, they ensure that the higher-level output codomain remains consistent.
+			This means that the type of outputs the function can produce is preserved, even as the function is extended to handle more complex inputs.

 1. **Extension of Outputs**:
     - **Modification of Output Types**: In composite spaces, the output type (or codomain) of the base-level function is extended to higher-dimensional or more complex spaces.
 This means that while the input domain remains the same, the function's output is mapped to a higher-level space.